mirage/mirage-www/tmpl/blog/announcing-mirage-35-release.md

 ## More features and bugfixes

-- A [httpaf device](https://github.com/mirage/mirage/pull/955) is now part of mirage
+- More HTTP server choices are supported via a new [httpaf device](https://github.com/mirage/mirage/pull/955) that permits the [high performance httpaf](https://github.com/inhabitedtype/httpaf) stack to run as a unikernel now.
 - [libvirt.xml is generated for virtio target](https://github.com/mirage/mirage/pull/903)
 - [Unix target now include -tags thread](https://github.com/mirage/mirage/issues/861) (for mirage-framebuffer SDL support)
 - Various modules (IPv6, DHCP) are explicit about their dependency to the random device